ccastndsu/todo-api/demodir/README.md

 Click on ORM in the left sidepanel.
 Then under Cluster, click Projects/Namespaces.

 ![Screenshot](projectsnamespaces.png)

 From there click Create Project in the top right of the screen.
+The following image is what you should see after you have clicked Create Project.
 Proceed to give it any name and the other default values can remain unchanged.

 ![Screenshot](projectcreate.png)

 Now that you have a created Project, you can create a namespace within that project.
 Click Create Namespace on your newly created Project.
+The following image is what you should see after you have clicked Create Namespace.
+Proceed to give it any name and the other default values can remain unchanged.

 ![Screenshot](namecreate.png)

 You have now successfully created yourself a working project and namespace environment that you will use for the rest of this demo.

 ## Deploying yaml files
 The yaml files in the [kubernetes folder](./kubernetes) are what equate to the docker compose file but for Kubernetes deployment.